Should The NFL Shorten The Preseason?

 Former Coach of the Year and Super Bowl champion Bill Cowher strongly believes the NFL should leave the preseason format how it is.

-“I absolutely love four games, because I think shortening it takes away the ability to develop players,” said Cowher.
-“Our league now, because of all the restrictions you have with practices and everything else, I think we have hindered development of players.
+“I absolutely love four games, because shortening it takes away the ability to develop players,” said Cowher, now a studio analyst on The NFL Today.
+“Our league now, because of all the restrictions you have with practices and everything else, we have hindered development of players.
 The only way they can develop is if they play.
-This fourth game that’s being played this week, you have a lot of backup players playing that at some point, you might need them to play integral parts of your team’s playoff run because you had a starter go down.
+This fourth game that’s being played this week, you have a lot of backup players playing [in] that at some point, you might need them to play integral parts of your team’s playoff run because you had a starter go down.
 Where else do you get the experience instead of games?

 “So I love the fact that they left the roster where it’s at, one cut down to 53, and let these guys play this week.
 These are guys that are going to be the future.
 The quarterbacks, where else are they going to get the experience?
 We’re always trying to develop quarterbacks.
-But even to develop offensive linemen, developing receivers, developing defensive backs- they have to play the game.
+But even to develop offensive linemen, developing receivers, developing defensive backs — they have to play the game.
 You have to see them when the bullets are flying.
-I think cutting it down to three games would hinder the development of some of the players that are going to be the future of this league.”
+Cutting it down to three games would hinder the development of some of the players that are going to be the future of this league.”

 One thing to keep in mind is that football is an incredibly physical sport.
 When you have 53 men on each team hitting each other as hard as they can for 60 minutes, players are bound to get hurt.
 The question is, does it really matter if the injury occurs during Week 4 of the preseason or Week 1 of the regular season?
 If a team loses its starting quarterback for the season during the regular season opener, does it make them feel any better than if the quarterback went down during the preseason?
 Significant injuries will always hurt a team, no matter when they occur.

-“Teams feel just as badly if a star player goes out in the first half of the first regular season game,” said CBS broadcaster Ian Eagle.
-“When Vinny Testaverde went down for the Jets, a year in which they were supposed to be a legitimate Super Bowl team, nobody felt any better because it happened in regular season action.
+“Teams feel just as bad if a star player goes out in the first half of the first regular season game,” said NFL on CBS play-by-play announcer Ian Eagle.
+“When Vinny Testaverde went down for the Jets, a year in which they were supposed to be a legitimate Super Bowl team, nobody felt any better because it happened in regular-season action.
 Injuries are a tough pill to swallow.
 So while I understand where the fury comes from, that this happened in a “meaningless” game, if it happens in the first game it doesn’t make it any better… Injuries cripple a team.”

-The debate over the length of the preseason is one that has been around for a while, and one that is not going away anytime soon.
+The debate over the length of the preseason has been around for a while, and is not going away anytime soon.
 No matter what the league decides, someone will not be happy.
-If the preseason is shortened, owners will protest about the loss of revenue caused by one less home game, while coaches will be upset about having less time to evaluate their young players fighting for roster spots.
+If the preseason is shortened, owners will protest about the loss of revenue caused by one fewer home game, while coaches will be upset about having less time to evaluate their young players fighting for roster spots.
 If the league keeps the current format, players will complain about risking their bodies for four games that have absolutely no meaning to the season.

 With the current collective bargaining agreement between the NFL owners and the NFLPA set to expire prior to the 2021 season, the league has a few more years to try to find a solution to this never-ending debate.
 If a compromise cannot be made, the preseason format could be one of several issues that eventually lead to an NFL work stoppage.